LorenzoCausa/exproblab_ass1/README.md

 All the doxygen documentation is in the Doc folder or you can access it by clicking here:
 [click Here!](https://lorenzocausa.github.io/exproblab_ass1/)

+**Note**: For some obscure reason, if from the github page you go to file and try to access the documentation of the FSM.py file, this will not be found.
+The problem is easily avoided by looking at the FSM documentation from the namespaces or by opening the documentation directly from the Doc folder after downloading the package locally.

 ## Author and contacts
 The system was developed entirely by me, below my credentials and contacts: